 Lean Bean Fitness, Bondi

 Access a whole host of online videos and workouts from the Bondi fitness studio run by local Lizzie Bland.
 She’s got fuss-free circuits, high-intensity cardio, and DIY workouts for you to mix and match your choice of challenge.
-Check them out on Lean Bean’s website.
+Sign up for a monthly subscription for $49.95 per month on Lean Bean’s website.

 Barry's Bootcamp, Sydney